RobbieRotten/obsidian/content/Google Docs/Ethics, Law, and Justice Notes.md

   - Documents include digitally store information
     - Provide evidence to both sides of whatever will be used in court, and who posses them, and why you may not posses it
   - McCabe v British American Tobacco Australia Services Ltd (McCabe)
-    - Advised client to adopt a “document retention policy”
+    - Advised client to adopt a "document retention policy"
       - Shred certain reports
       - Public outrage, used in US JD lawsuit against tobacco
   - Telecommunications (Interception and Access) Amendment (Data Retention) Act 2015 (Cth)